Efavirenz, Emtricitabine, and Tenofovirpronounced as (ef'' a vir' enz) (em'' trye sye' ta been) (ten of' oh vir)

 Efavirenz, emtricitabine, and tenofovir should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
 Tell your doctor if you have or think you may have HBV.
 Your doctor may test you to see if you have HBV before you begin your treatment with efavirenz, emtricitabine, and tenofovir.
 If you have HBV and you take efavirenz, emtricitabine, and tenofovir, your condition may suddenly worsen when you stop taking this medication.
 Your doctor will examine you and order lab tests regularly for several months after you stop taking this medication to see if your HBV has worsened.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain tests to check your body's response to efavirenz, emtricitabine, and tenofovir.
+Your doctor will order certain tests before and during your treatment to check your body's response to efavirenz, emtricitabine, and tenofovir.

 Talk to your doctor about the risks of taking efavirenz, emtricitabine, and tenofovir.